 - Encryption: Use encryption to secure email content from unauthorized access.
 Encryption scrambles the data, making it unreadable to anyone without the decryption key.

-- Secure servers: Choose reputable, HIPAA compliant email service providers that prioritize security and compliance.
+- Secure servers: Choose reputable, HIPAA compliant email service providers, like Paubox, that prioritize security and compliance.
 Ensure that servers are encrypted and regularly updated to guard against vulnerabilities.

-- Access controls: Limit access to sensitive information to authorized personnel only.
-Use role-based access controls (RBAC) to restrict permissions based on job responsibilities.
+- Access controls: Limit access to sensitive information to authorized personnel only by using role-based access controls (RBAC), which restricts permissions based on job responsibilities.

-- Training and awareness: Educate employees on email security best practices, including how to recognize phishing attempts, avoid clicking on suspicious links or attachments, and report any security incidents promptly.
+- Training and awareness: Educate employees on email security best practices, including recognizing phishing attempts, avoiding clicking suspicious links or attachments, and reporting any security incidents promptly.

 - Consent and confidentiality: Obtain explicit consent from recipients before sending sensitive information via email.
 Clearly communicate the risks involved and ensure recipients understand their responsibilities for safeguarding confidential data.